Skip to main content

 1 mentions Positive Neutral Negative

-The monetization of the game is criticized as exploitative, with users feeling it prioritizes profit over quality, describing it as a cash grab rather than a genuine building simulator.
+The monetization is widely criticized for feeling exploitative and prioritizing profit over quality, giving the impression of a cash grab rather than a genuine building simulator experience.

 • “Please don't spend your money on this lazy and soulless game that feels more like a cash grab than a building simulator.”